-In this white paper, we describe our Genetic Communities[TM] technology, which identifies and assigns individuals to communities of other customers with whom they share more DNA matches than with the rest of the database.
-These communities correspond to fine-scale population structure due to very recent, and often documented, historical patterns.
+In this white paper, we describe our Genetic CommunitiesTM technology, which identifies and assigns individuals to communities of other customers with whom they share more DNA matches than with the rest of the database.
+These communities correspond to ancestral journeys defined by fine-scale population structure due to very recent, and often documented, historical patterns.

 First, we identify identical-by-descent (IBD) genetic connections among millions of AncestryDNA samples.
 When these connections are aggregated into a network, our computational methods reveal densely-connected clusters, which we refer to as communities.
 Members of each community are more related to each other than to members of other communities.
-Next, using user-generated pedigrees and genetic ethnicities, we annotate these communities to identify the likely historical origins of the population substructure, and to infer historical and geographic patterns of population movement and settlement.
-Finally, by applying machine learning techniques, we infer membership of AncestryDNA customers to these communities, thereby providing a detailed survey of their contemporary family history around the globe.
+Next, using user-generated pedigrees and inferred ancestral regions, we infer the ancestral journeys of these communities, identifying the likely historical origins of the population substructure and patterns of population movement and settlement.
+Finally, by applying machine learning techniques, we infer membership of AncestryDNA customers to these ancestral journeys, thereby providing a detailed survey of their contemporary family history around the globe.

 As the AncestryDNA database continues to grow, we expect that our ability to discover additional structure in the IBD network will be enhanced.
-This will likely lead to discoveries of communities in new areas of the world and with enhanced granularity, leading to a richer family history experience for all AncestryDNA customers.
+This will likely lead to discoveries of ancestral journeys in new areas of the world and with enhanced granularity, leading to a richer family history experience for all AncestryDNA customers.